jalantechnologies/boilerplate-gatsby-strapi/README.md

 -> Make sure you are using node version >=18.0.0 while working with gatsby.

--> While working on develop update your .env.development and add the keys `STRAPI_API_URL`, `STRAPI_TOKEN`.
-While running this on your local make sure your STRAPI_API_URL is something like this http://127.0.0.1:PORT instead of http://localhost:PORT.
-Using localhost throws error in the local so prefer using IP address just for local.
+-> While working on develop copy .env.example file to your .env.development to ensure all environment variables are setup locally.

 ### `develop`